metalmerge/PAIRS/README.md

 ## Usage

-The JSON_to_images folder is used for converting checked JSON to images to use for training data.
+- The JSON_to_images folder is used for converting checked JSON to images to use for training data.
-JSON_input is for the unchecked or checked input JSON data JSON_output is for the output of JSON files. known_JSON_Pulsar_Data is for the two folders of known pulsar candidates and RFI
+- JSON_input is for the unchecked or checked input JSON data.
+- JSON_output is for the output of JSON files.
+- known_JSON_Pulsar_Data is for the two folders of known pulsar candidates and RFI.

 ## Contributors